arya-analyst/PowerBI_Visualization/README.md

 ![Realisation & ADR](https://github.com/arya-analyst/PowerBI_Visualization/blob/main/Realisation%26ADR.png)

 - The cancellation rates are >20% for all the hotels.
 That’s 1 of every 5 bookings we get!
 The rate remains the same irrespective of the day of the week or room type.
-We can introduce measures like having a debit/credit card deposit policy or offering discounts on prepaid bookings.
+We can introduce measures like having a debit/credit card deposit policy or offering discounts on prepaid bookings to minimize the cancellation rates.